Rakeela/dragora-notes/2021-6-8-One-Hundred-and-Seventeenth.md

 ---
 Dinner tonight:  Onions and mushrooms cooked in butter, mixed with collard greens and soynuts.
 A buttery salad.
 Keto, I think.  *Checks nutrition on soynuts.*  Yeah, keto.

+Which is about to be ruined by ordering ice cream.
+Birthdays, alas.
+Terrible on every diet.

 ---
 Back to [[day-post-archive]]